appbaseio/Docs/content/docs/hosting/clusters.md

 ---
 title: 'Clusters'
 meta_title: 'Clusters'
-meta_description: 'Appbase.io clusters provide a hosted app search experience.'
+meta_description: 'ReactiveSearch clusters provide a hosted app search experience.'
 keywords:
     - clusters
     - appbaseio
     - appbase
+    - elasticsearch
-    - Elasticsearch
+    - opensearch
 sidebar: 'docs'
 ---

-[Appbase.io](https://www.appbase.io/pricing)'s cloud service provides a fully hosted Elasticsearch + appbase.io experience in over 16+ global regions.
-It's the easiest way to get started with appbase.io.
+[ReactiveSearch's cloud service](https://www.reactivesearch.io/pricing) provides a fully hosted Elasticsearch + ReactiveSearch experience in over 16+ global regions.
+It's the easiest way to get started with ReactiveSearch.
 The cloud service comes with the following benefits over a [bring your cluster](/docs/hosting/byoc/) option:

   - **A zero config app search experience**: With the cloud service, appbase.io deploys both Elasticsearch and appbase.io services in a performance-optimized fashion,
   - **16+ available regions**: Deploy your cluster in one of 16+ global regions on GCP or AWS,